 Application of IV fluids could be vital.
 A vet may need your dog to stay overnight or until they are clearly recovering.

 Conclusion on Pedialyte

 Dog dehydration can be serious, especially left untreated.
 Pedialyte is safe for animals and extremely useful.
-It’s proven effective for rehydrationing dogs.
+It’s proven effective for rehydrating dogs.
 If possible, speak with a vet and follow their Pedialyte dosing recommendations.
-If your dog’s problems persist, or worsen, bring them in ASAP.
+If your dog has problems that persist, or worsen, bring them in ASAP.